 Deprecated or unavailable features

-The migration precheck detects whether the following features or services are present in your environment.
+The upgrade precheck detects whether the following features or services are present in your environment.
 Alert Logic informs you that they cannot be transferred to MDR because they are deprecated or an equivalent feature or service does not exist.

 - Event Alert Rules (deprecated)